HimoriK/book/src/ch03-01-variables-and-mutability.md

 This example shows how the compiler helps you find errors in your programs.
-Compiler errors can be frustrating, but really they only mean your program isn’t safely doing what you want it to do yet; they do *not* mean that you’re not a good programmer!
-Experienced Rustaceans still get compiler errors.
+Compiler errors can be frustrating, but really they only mean your program isn’t safely running yet; errors are common.

 You received the error message `` cannot assign twice to immutable variable `x` `` because you tried to assign a second value to the immutable `x` variable.